mrudula0003/Prodigy_CS_Task1/README.md

    - Encrypted Text: "Khoor Zruog"
    - Decrypted Text: "Hello World"

-## Code Description
+## Code Details🗂️

-### Program 1: Basic Caesar Cipher
+### 📄Program 1: Traditional_Caesar_Cipher.py
 This program provides a basic implementation of the Caesar Cipher for uppercase English letters and spaces.

-### Program 2: Advanced Caesar Cipher
+### 📄Program 2: Caesar_Cipher.py
 This program provides an enhanced implementation of the Caesar Cipher that supports case-sensitive alphabetic characters, numeric characters, and special characters.

-## Thanks
+## Thanks👏
 Thank you for using and contributing to this repository!
-We appreciate your interest and hope you find the Caesar Cipher programs helpful for your cryptography learning journey.
+I sincerely appreciate your interest and hope you find the Caesar Cipher programs helpful for your cryptography learning journey.

-## Contribute
+## Contribute🤝

-We welcome contributions to enhance these programs and expand their capabilities.
+Welcome all contributions to enhance these programs and expand their capabilities.

 To contribute:
 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
 3. Commit your changes and push them to your branch.
 4. Open a pull request describing your changes.

-Please ensure your code adheres to the existing style and includes appropriate documentation and tests.
+✅Please ensure your code adheres to the existing style and includes appropriate documentation and tests.

-Happy coding!
+🛡️Secure coding!🛡️